 - The Lens ID is retained in any redistribution of data.

 If you modify, transform, adapt or create derivative works from the data in your practice, product development, library, or the services that you provide, we ask that you participate in furthering the development of this public resource.
-For example, you can support new Lens functionality, assist in acquiring and accessing new open data, contribute open source code, provide pro bono work, enrich the Lens support content, deliver tutorials or blog/tweet on the various tools, and/or simply participate in testing new Lens functionality and features.
+For example, if you are using the API you are required to post the Lens logo or attribution badge on your website if you have one, or promote the use of Lens.org in other ways.
+Details can be found in the Attribution section.
+If you choose to become a Lens Partner, there is a range of contributions that we can discuss on a case-by-case basis.
+For example a Lens Partner can request and sponsor new Lens functionality, assist in acquiring and accessing new open data, share an open source code, provide pro bono work, enrich the Lens support content, deliver tutorials or promote Lens through blogs/tweet, and/or simply participate in testing new Lens functionality and features.

-In accessing these Services, you may not use any automated crawlers, robots, spiders, or other automated downloading programs to: (i) continuously and automatically search, scrape, extract or index any content; (ii) harvest personal information from the Services for the purposes of sending unsolicited or unauthorized material; or (iii) cause disruption to the working of the Services or any other person’s use of the Services.
-If the Service contains robot exclusion files or robot exclusion headers, you agree to honor them and not use any process to bypass them.
+In accessing these Services, you may not engage in deceptive behaviour or use any automated crawlers, robots, spiders, or other automated downloading programs to: (i) continuously and automatically search, scrape, extract or index any content; (ii) harvest personal information from the Services for the purposes of sending unsolicited or unauthorised material; or (iii) cause disruption to the working of the Services or any other person’s use of the Services.
+If the Service contains robot exclusion files or robot exclusion headers, you agree to honour them and not use any process to bypass them.

 Using Lens Web Services